Best Weather Station Manufacturer | Coda Sensors

 Tipping Bucket Rain Gauge Diagram

-The device functions by allowing rainwater to funnel into a tilting bucket below.
-As rainwater accumulates to a specific amount in the bucket, the bucket tips over and empties.
-A sensor records this action.
-Each tip shows a specific amount of rain.
-You can find the total rainfall by counting how many times the bucket tips.
+A sensor tracks this action.
+Each tip measures a certain amount of rain.
+You can find the total rainfall by counting the bucket tips.

 Tipping Bucket Rain Gauges design

-A typical design of a tipping bucket rain gauge has a catchment surface.
-It also includes a pipe connected to the bucket.
-There is a mechanism that has a tilting bucket and a sensor.
-Precipitation that hits the catchment surface flows through the pipe into the bucket.
-Once the bucket fills to a predetermined volume, it tilts to release the water, and the sensor records this motion.
-The process is like a small sluice gate.
-We measure the total rainfall by counting the number of tips over time.
+A typical tipping bucket rain gauge has a catchment surface.
+It also has a pipe connected to the bucket.
+There is a mechanism with a tilting bucket and a sensor.
+Rain that hits the catchment surface flows through the pipe into the bucket.

 Advantages of the Tipping Bucket Rain Gauge: